mqAncientHistory/cityOfRome/PompeyEwanBlog/TPtexttestAdvancedInfo.md

 ---
 layout: post
 cover: '/assets/images/Baltard_1837_pompey_pompey.png'
-caption: 'A drawing of the remains of Pompey's theatre as they were in 1837, by Baltard'
+caption: 'A drawing by Baltard of the remains of the Theatre of Pompey as they were in 1837'
 captionLink: https://upload.wikimedia.org/wikipedia/commons/3/32/Baltard_1837_pompey.png
 title: "Nice theatre, but didn't they kill Caesar here?"
 date: 2018-10-08 16:00:00